nsu-syspro/haskell-trees-wwshjts/README.md

 >
 > You might think that `O(log n)` is unacceptable complexity when compared to amortized `O(1)`
 > of hash map.
 But tree-based map implementations actually have some advantages over
-> hash map in functional language context, especially in Haskell:
+> hash map in functional language context:
 >
 > - Most tree-based implementations provide automatic sorting, provided there is an `Ord` constraint on keys
 >   (which they usually have out of the box)